patsastus/hive-arena-2025/docs/API.md

-	"hexes": (dictionary of Hex, with coordinates strings as keys) the current map of the game, including static and dynamic elements, "playerResources": (array of int) the number of flowers for each player, or an array with a single value for the player specific view, "lastResourceChange": (int) the last turn during which a flower was dropped in a hive, "gameOver": (bool) whether the game is complete or not, "winners": (array of int) all the players who are tied for the win, if the game is over (can be a single value) }
+	"hexes": (dictionary of Hex, with coordinates strings as keys) the current map of the game, including static and dynamic elements, "playerResources": (array of int) the number of flowers for each player, or an array with a single value for the player specific view, "lastResourceChange": (int) the last turn during which a flower was dropped in a hive, "gameOver": (bool) whether the game is over or not, "winners": (array of int) all the players who are tied for the win, if the game is over (can be a single value) }
 ```

-Coordinates are encoded as `row,column` strings, where `column` and `row` are ints.
+Coordinates are encoded as `row,column` strings, where `row` and `column` are ints.
 Note that the server uses the "doubled width" coordinates system for "pointy tops" hexagons, as described here: https://www.redblobgames.com/grids/hexagons/.

 Hexes are encoded as follows: